Code-Institute-Submissions/chizzletaz-MilestoneProject1/README.md

 |h. provide newsletter subscription	|4		|3
 |i. option to buy a song or album	|3		|1

-*This means that the option to buy a song or album is not implemented now.
-This will be a feature left to implement.*
+This means that the option to buy a song or album is not implemented now.
+This will be a feature left to implement.
 &nbsp;

 ## **Structure level**

 Using Interaction Design and Information Design I made the following decisions:

 I want to keep the website consistent by keeping the same page structure along all pages.
 This enhances the user’s single-use-learning:

-- I kept the header and footer the same on each page (except for the home page)
+- I kept the header and footer the same on each page.
 - I styled the button elements the same way.

 I want the website to be easy to navigate:
-- A fixed responsive navigation bar at the top.
+- A responsive navigation bar at the top.
 - The logo at the top is also the link to the home page.
+- On the homepage: besides the navigation-links in the navigation-bar, you can get to the other pages by clicking directly on the repective buttons for more information.
+E.g. at the 'about us'-section on the main page there is a button that leads to the page that has more information on the group and its members.

-I want the information easily visible:
+I want the information to be easily visible:
 - I use visual aids like icons, matching colours and images.
+- I've used a alternating backgroundcolors to indicate a new section on the page.
-- not giving too much information at once.
+- I'm not giving too much information at once.

 I want the user to get feedback during their visit:
 - The user get’s a visual feedback during certain actions (e.g. focussing on, clicking on, hovering over buttons and links).
+- The user get's a feedback when an error as occured, like an image that can't be displayed.

 I’ve based the content requirements on the most likely path a first time user or event planner would take (navigation flow).
 That is: get to know more about the group (*About Us*) and their music (*Our Music*) and then get tickets for a show or book the group.
 Therefore the order in which the websites (and links) are presented is:
 **Home - About us - Our Music - Our Shows - Contact (dropdown menu with Book us)**
+Taking the owner goals into account as well, I’ve opted for the 'Book Us' and 'Upcoming Shows'-section to be displayed first on the main page to ‘seduce’ the first time user/event planner into wanting more information.
 &nbsp;

 ## **Skeleton level**